DFE-Digital/education-benchmarking-and-insights/documentation/testing/test-plans/20240814_reelase-test-plan.md

 Manual functional testing will be carried out to validate fixes and updates are in place in pre-prod.
 #### Sanity Testing
 This testing will be carried out in pre-prod to ensure all functionalities are working as expected.
+#### Regression Testing
+A complete regression will be carried out in pre-prod to ensure all features are working as expected and updates made haven't broken anything else.

 ### Test Scope
 #### Issues/Updates to be Tested: